noahares/raxtax/README.md

 This makes things a lot faster, but trying to run it with more than $2^{32}$ (~4 Billion) reference sequences will fail.
 In this case, compile it with `--features huge_db` to use 64-bit indices (on 64-bit systems).
 An error message will be displayed if too many reference sequences are used with the 32-bit indices version.

+## Checkpointing

+Since v.1.3.0 `raxtax` comes with default checkpointing to prevent data loss in case of unforeseen crashes (i.e. terminated by the OS scheduler). `raxtax` will create a binary database of the reference sequences in the output directory for faster loading on subsequent runs (disable this with `--skip-db`).
+Then, every time a batch of queries finishes, they will be written to the output files.
+To restart from the latest checkpoint, run `raxtax` with the same options for `--raw_confidence <bool> --skip_exact_matches <bool> --tsv <bool> --prefix <path>`.
+The database path will be recovered from the checkpoint file.
+The log file and result files will be appended to in subsequent runs.

+**Caution**: Running with `--redo` will override any checkpoints!

+**Advanced usage**: Checkpoint information is saved in `<prefix>/raxtax.ckp` in JSON format and therefore can be manually adjusted to make the checkpoint cooperate if e.g. the database file was moved or some queries need to be re-run.
+**Do this at your own risk!**

 ## References
 <a id="1">[1]</a>